myrne/hide-file-extension.tmbundle/readme.markdown

 # HideFileExtension.tmbundle

-Projects employing interpreted languages often have directories with files of solely one type.
-Web projects may have separate directories for css files, js files, and html files for example.
+Projects employing interpreted languages often have folders with files of solely one type.
+Web projects may have separate folders for css files, js files, and html files for example.
 Showing the file extensions in file browser in this case is redundant.

-This bundle automatically hides file extension for files in directories where 'attr.hide-extension.enabled' scope attribute is set.
-This is done by setting the E attribute on the file.
-Additionally, you may show a file extension again.
+This bundle contains a command that automatically hides the extension when saving a file inside a folder where 'attr.hide-extension.enabled' scope attribute is set.
+This is done by applying ```SetFile -A E` to the file.

+On top of that, it includes commands for

+* hiding the extension of all files inside the current folder (and its subfolders)
+* unhiding the extension of current file
+* unhiding the extension of all files inside the current folder (and its subfolders)

 ## Installation instructions (Textmate 2)